NYS DWI FAQ

 Q: If I fight this DWI charge, what are the consequences?

 A: The most immediate consequence of fighting this charge is having your license suspended while the case is pending.
-This happens when your blood alcohol content is over the legal limit, which is .08 or higher.
-The only way to get this back is if you apply for “hardship privilege” after the first 30 days, which only allows you to drive back and forth to work.
-The next step is to get a conditional license, which allows you to drive regularly, but with special conditions.
-Your license can still be suspended for a year after this, if the case ends up not going in your favor.
+This happens at arraignment when your blood alcohol content is over the legal limit, You may be able to petition the court for a “hardship privilege,” which only allows you to drive back and forth to work.
+The next step is to get a conditional license from the DMV, if you are eligible.

 Q: Do I have to hire a lawyer?

-A: It’s not required that you hire a lawyer, as you can negotiate on your own or plead guilty if you choose to do so.
+A: It’s not required that you hire a lawyer.
 However, it’s generally a very smart idea to hire a DWI lawyer because of the defense they can provide for your situation.
 They can help reduce or even eliminate suspensions, charges and consequences.

-Although your lawyer won’t be able to guarantee any of these things happening; they will be able to keep you aware of what is going on and give you solid legal advice to ensure that you’re making the best choices possible when it comes to your case.
+Although your lawyer won’t be able to guarantee any outcome, they will be able to keep you aware of what is going on and give you solid legal advice to ensure that you’re making the best choices possible when it comes to your case.
 They will be there every step of the way as you go through the DWI legal process.

 Q: Which courts do you service?